Emmotes/ic_spoilers/docs/hank.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Dragon Slayer** (Guess)
 > Hank gains the Hunter role and Dragons become Hank's Favored Foe.
 Each non-boss area wave has a 50% chance to spawn a Dragon enemy.
-When a Dragon enemy is slain, Hank increases the effect of Stalwart Encouragement by 100%, stacking multiplicatively up to 10 times.
+When a Dragon enemy is slain, Hank increases the effect of Stalwart Encouragement by 100%, stacking multiplicatively up to 10 times and reset when changing areas.
 Non-boss waves in boss areas always spawn a dragon, and when a dragon is slain in a boss area, it provides 5 stacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>